owiwamasa/nets-lineup-builder/README.md

 ### 3) Projected Lineup Statistics

-- Data from NBA Stats API and Basketball Reference
+- Data taken from NBA Stats API and Basketball Reference
-- Calculates selected lineup's Field Goal%, 3-point%, Effective Field Goal%, Assists per 100 Possessions, Offensive Rating, and Defensive Rating using data from the Nets' 2021-22 Regular Season
+- Calculates a selected lineup's Field Goal%, 3-point%, Effective Field Goal%, Assists per 100 Possessions, Offensive Rating, and Defensive Rating using data from the Nets' 2021-22 Regular Season
 - Compares these statistics to the League Average from the 2021-22 NBA Regular Season
-- Displays Projected Lineup Statistics compared to the League Average in a bar chart, created with Recharts React library
+- Displays the Projected Lineup Statistics compared to the League Average in a bar chart, created with Recharts React library
-- Custom Tooltip shows when mouse hovers the bar chart and displays more detailed data for a particular statistic, created using Recharts React library
+- Custom Tooltip shows when mouse hovers the bar chart and displays more detailed data on a particular statistic, created using Recharts React library

 <img src='./frontend/src/assets/projectedLineupStatistics.png' width='500px' />
 <br />